Schedule a Class Visit

 Let's Stay Safe Together!

-Masks are a must.
-To keep the Duke community safe, all visitors entering the Nasher building agree to abide by The Duke Compact standards.
+To keep everyone safe, all visitors entering the Nasher building agree to abide by The Duke Compact standards.

 Can I take pictures or video of the artworks I see?